dustinheisey/An-Inconvenient-Modpack/bugs.md

 - [ ] evaluate limestone use
 - [ ] fix mixing barrel automation
-- [ ] have to have cheats enabled to do locatebiome, rtp
-- [ ] look into upgradable tools
 - [ ] look into method of getting plagioclase feldspar
 - [ ] look into zombie sounds
-- [ ] metal doors don't open
-- [ ] iron bars staging
-- [ ] cyan terracotta staging
-- [ ] maybe add traveller's titles back
 - [ ] high fire clay return on investment
 - [ ] make more uses for cactus in chapter 1
 - [ ] farmers delight mushrooms chapter 1